EmanOthman21/MIPS-Pipelined-Processor/README.md

 ## License

-This software is licensed under MIT License, See [MIT licensed](LICENSE)
+This software is licensed under MIT License, See [license](LICENSE)